ShoshaDev/Algorand-Unreal-Engine-SDK/Plugins/Algorand/Readme.md

 > In order to build project using Unreal Engine 5.0+, use a branch `master`.

 ## ⚙️ 3.
 Installation:
-1. In this Github repository, clone this repo with `git` command or download as a zip file type and rename cloned folder name `AlgorandUnrealEngineSDK`.
+1. In this Github repository, clone this repo with `git` command or download as a zip file type.
-2. You can find a folder called example, which is our test project.
-3. Then you should create a folder called `Plugins/Algorand` on `example/unreal-algorand-demo` folder.
-4. You should copy all except for example folder on `AlgorandUnrealEngineSDK` folder to the `Plugins/Algorand` folder of our test project.
-> After you complete above action, this plugin path is `example\unreal-algorand-demo\Plugins\Algorand`.
-5. You should register the plugin name (Algorand) into Build.cs on the Source directory of out test project (`example\unreal-algorand-demo`) and rebuild your project.
+2. You should check the plugin name (Algorand) into Build.cs on the `Source/UnrealAlgorandPlugin` folder
     ```csharp
     public UnrealAlgorandPlugin(ReadOnlyTargetRules Target) : base(Target)
     {